t-scholtz/t-scholtz.github.io/_posts/2022-11-21-What-is-UB-like.md

 ## A simple review of UB from a Comp Eng's perspective

 What is Buffalo like?

-To the uninitiated.
-Imagine a desolate wasteland, borne from frost and cold, with winds that tear the flesh from your bones.
-Well, 25 miles south of there, is where one finds Buffalo.
-Good old, charming Buffalo.
+To the uninitiated, Buffalo may conjure images of a desolate wasteland, where frost and cold reign, accompanied by merciless winds that strip the flesh from your bones.
+Whilst that isn't exactly wrong, there is a bit more to it.

-Whilst by all accounts, Buffalo is way past its hay day.
-Buffalo used to be one of the top metropolitan US cities.
-It hit [peak population][census] in the 1950s and has been declining ever since.
-It used to hold substantial influence due to its river access, and cheap power generation.
-These traits allowed it to become a [manufacturing centre][man] and, and grow to a substantial size.
-However, over time, Buffalo’s geographic position was no longer essential to the preferred path of shipments and transportation.
-And as manufacturing moved to other parts of the world, Buffalo lost influence.
-Buffalo has struggled to create a post-industrial economy and has been declining since.
-Yet, it's still kicking.
+While Buffalo's glory days are long gone, it was once a thriving metropolitan city.
+Its [population peaked][census] in the 1950s, but it has been on a decline ever since.
+Buffalo's river access and affordable power generation contributed to its status as a [manufacturing centre][man] and its significant growth.
+However, as transportation routes shifted and manufacturing moved elsewhere, Buffalo's influence waned.
+The city has struggled to transition to a post-industrial economy, yet it persists.

-So, what is there to do in Buffalo?
-Well, charmingly enough, ‘[Buffalo.org][buff]’ seems to offer an answer to such a question.
+So, what can you do in Buffalo?
+Interestingly enough, the website '[Buffalo.org][buff]' seems to have an answer to that question.

 ![todo](/assets/images/todo.png)

-I can confidently say, that that sums it up rather adequately.
-I suppose you can always entertain yourself with the old adage “Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo” hours of fun.
+That pretty much sums it up.
+You can always entertain yourself with the infamous phrase "Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo" for hours of fun.

-‘The University at Buffalo’ was founded in [1846][ub], presumably in sheer spite of the concept of rational thought.
-Anyways, UB is actually the 3rd greenest campus in the US([in terms of power being generated vs used][green]).
-Which is quite impressive when you consider that approximately, 99.999% of all electricity being used, is used to battle the fearsome and ever-ready cold.
+‘The University at Buffalo’ was founded in [1846][ub], eemingly defying the very concept of rational thought.
+Nonetheless, UB boasts the distinction of being the third greenest campus in the US([in terms of power being generated vs used][green]).
+A remarkable feat considering that the majority of electricity usage is dedicated to combating the relentless and ever-present cold.

-UB has an active social student life.
-Although, North campus is somewhat physically separated from the city, which can make getting to social events a pain.
-However, students regularly get around this difficulty, in the name of making more difficulties for others.
+UUB fosters an active social student life, although the physical separation of the North campus from the city can make attending social events a bit of a challenge.
+Nevertheless, students find ways to overcome this obstacle, perhaps in the pursuit of creating more difficulties for others.

-In all honesty, UB is a really good school.
-It has competent, knowledgeable professors, who know how to teach( or at least the engineering department does, I can’t vouch for anything else ).
+In all honesty, UB is an excellent institution with competent and knowledgeable professors who excel at teaching (at least in the engineering department, I can't speak for others).

-In conclusion, here is a picture of the average Buffalo weather in July :)
+To conclude, here's a snapshot of the typical weather in Buffalo during July.
+Enjoy!

 ### Average Summer Day in Buffalo